ChrisTitusTech/winutil/docs/userguide.md

 === "Upgrade All"

     * Simply press the `Upgrade All` button.
-	* This will upgrade all applicable programs without the need for individual selection.
+	* This will upgrade all applicable programs that are installed without the need for individual selection.

 === "Uninstall"